(EDGAR Online via COMTEX) -- ITEM 2. MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS

 The CARES Act includes several significant provisions related to taxes, refundable payroll tax credits and deferment of social security payments.
 We utilized certain relief options offered under the CARES Act and continue to evaluate the relief options for us and our tenants available under the CARES Act, as well as other emergency relief initiatives and stimulus packages instituted by the federal government.
 Several of the relief options contain restrictions on future business activities, which require careful evaluation and consideration, such as restrictions on the ability to repurchase shares and pay dividends.
 We will continue to assess these options, and any subsequent legislation or other relief packages, including the accompanying restrictions on our business, as the effects of the pandemic continue to evolve.

-The effects of the COVID-19 pandemic did not significantly impact our operating results during the first three quarters of 2021.
+The effects of the COVID-19 pandemic did not significantly impact our operating results during 2021 or the first quarter of 2022.
 We continue to monitor and communicate with our tenants to assess their needs and ability to pay rent.
-We have negotiated lease amendments with certain tenants who have demonstrated financial distress caused by the COVID-19 pandemic, which have included or may include rent deferral, temporary rent abatement, or reduced rental rates and/or lease extension periods, however no new negotiations were initiated during the first three quarters of 2021.
+We have negotiated lease amendments with certain tenants who have demonstrated financial distress caused by the COVID-19 pandemic, which have included or may include rent deferral, temporary rent abatement, or reduced rental rates and/or lease extension periods, however no new negotiations were initiated during the first quarter of 2022.
 While these amendments have affected our short-term cash flows, we do not believe they represent a change in the valuation of our assets for the properties affected and have not significantly affected our results of operations.
 Given the longevity of this pandemic and the potential for other variants of the coronavirus, such as the delta variant, the COVID-19 outbreak may materially affect our financial condition and results of operations going forward, including but not limited to real estate rental revenues, credit losses, leasing activity, and potentially the valuation of our real estate assets.
-We do expect additional rent deferrals, abatements, and/or credit losses from our commercial tenants during the remainder of 2021 and we do not expect our existing rent deferrals, abatements, and/or credit losses to have a material impact on our real estate rental revenue and cash collections.
+We do expect additional rent deferrals, abatements, and/or credit losses from our commercial tenants during the remainder of 2022 and we do not expect our existing rent deferrals, abatements, and/or credit losses to have a material impact on our real estate rental revenue and cash collections.
 While we do expect that the effects of the COVID-19 pandemic will impact our ability to lease up available commercial space, our business operations and activities in many regions may be subject to future quarantines, "shelter-in-place" rules, and various other restrictions for the foreseeable future.
 Due to the uncertainty of the future impacts of the COVID-19 pandemic, the extent of the financial impact cannot be reasonably estimated at this time.
-We are currently focused on growing our portfolio with the recent capital raised from the sale of our 9.375% Series D Cumulative Redeemable Perpetual Preferred Stock in June 2021 and our Series A common stock in July 2021.
+We are currently focused on growing our portfolio with the recent capital raised from the sale of our 9.375% Series D Cumulative Redeemable Perpetual Preferred Stock in June 2021 and our Series A Common Stock in July 2021.
 For more information, see Part II - Item 1A.
-Risk Factors included elsewhere in this Quarterly Report on Form 10-Q and in our Annual Report on Form 10-K for the year ended December 31, 2020 filed with the SEC on March 30, 2021.
+Risk Factors and Part II - Item 7.
+Management's Discussion and Analysis of Financial Conditions and Results of Operations in our Annual Report on Form 10-K for the year ended December 31, 2021 filed with the SEC on March 30, 2022.

-Seven office buildings and one industrial property ("Office/Industrial Properties"), which totals approximately 724,000 rentable square feet;
+Eight office buildings and One industrial property ("Office/Industrial Properties"), which totals approximately 755,862 rentable square feet;

-Four retail shopping centers ("Retail Properties"), which total approximately 121,000 rentable square feet; and
+Three retail shopping centers ("Retail Properties"), which total approximately 65,242 rentable square feet; and

-85 model home residential properties ("Model Homes" or "Model Home Properties"), totaling approximately 255,000 square feet, leased back on a triple-net basis to homebuilders that are owned by six affiliated limited partnerships and one wholly-owned corporation, all of which we control.
+85 model home residential properties ("Model Homes" or "Model Home Properties"), totaling approximately 260,144 square feet, leased back on a triple-net basis to homebuilders that are owned by five affiliated limited partnerships and one wholly-owned corporation, all of which we control.

-We own five commercial properties located in Colorado, four in North Dakota, two in Southern California and one in Texas.
-Our model home properties are located in four states.
+We own five commercial properties located in Colorado, four in North Dakota, one in Southern California, one in Texas and one in Maryland.
+Our model home properties are located in three states.
 While geographical clustering of real estate enables us to reduce our operating costs through economies of scale by servicing several properties with less staff, it makes us susceptible to changing market conditions in these discrete geographic areas, including those that have developed as a result of COVID-19.
 We do not develop properties but acquire properties that are stabilized or that we anticipate will be stabilized within two or three years of acquisition.
 We consider a property to be stabilized once it has achieved an 80% occupancy rate for a full year as of January 1 of such year or has been operating for three years.

 Most of our office and retail properties are leased to a variety of tenants ranging from small businesses to large public companies, many of which are not investment grade.
 We have in the past entered into, and intend in the future to enter into, purchase agreements for real estate having net leases that require the tenant to pay all of the operating expense or pay increases in operating expenses over specific base years.
 Most of our office leases are for terms of three to five years with annual rental increases.
 Our model homes are typically leased back for two to three years to the home builder on a triple-net lease.
 Under a triple-net lease, the tenant is required to pay all operating, maintenance and insurance costs and real estate taxes with respect to the leased property.